rbirkaur23/circle_function/README.md

 # circle_function
-C program to calculate area and perimeter of the circle by creating a function circle().
+C program to calculate area and perimeter of a circle by creating a function circle().